-Andrew Blum is the author of Tubes: A Journey to the Center of the Internet, the first book-length look at the physical heart of the Internet itself.
-Tubes was published in 2012 by Ecco/Harpercollins in the US and Viking/Penguin in the UK, with forthcoming translations into German, Spanish, Russian, Chinese, Japanese, Portuguese, Czech and Turkish.
+Andrew Blum is a journalist and the author of Tubes: A Journey to the Center of the Internet, the first book-length look at the physical heart of the Internet itself.

-When not immersed in the Internet’s depths, Blum writes about architecture, design, technology, urbanism, art, and travel.
-Since 1999, his articles and essays have appeared in Wired, The New York Times, The New Yorker, Bloomberg Business Week, Metropolis, Popular Science, Gizmodo, The Atlantic Online, Architectural Record, Slate, and many more publications.
+In addition to the Internet, Blum writes about infrastructure, architecture, design, technology, urbanism, art, and travel.
+Since 1999, his articles and essays have appeared in Popular Science, Metropolis, Vanity Fair, Wired, The New York Times, The New Yorker, Bloomberg Business Week, Gizmodo, The Atlantic Online, Architectural Record, Slate, and many more publications.
 He has degrees in literature from Amherst College and in human geography from the University of Toronto, and lives in his native New York City.